Wire Spiral Striping

 There is an initial cost of buying a wire striping machine along with the paint and acetone.
 The acetone is used to clean the wheels and paint buckets before switching colors.
 The machine uses a lot of electrical power so you would need to call an electrician to make sure you have the correct outlet and power distribution before setting it up yourself.
 There is a labor cost of having an employee prepare the machine, set up the color, start the striping process and sporadically check the final product for quality as it’s winding onto the plastic spool.
 The employee doesn’t have to babysit the wire as it is running but short lengths between 100 and 250 feet don’t allow much time for a separate job.
 Longer runs of 1000 feet tend to give the employee time to complete another task at the same time.
 The final cost to the spiral striping process other than the cost of the wire is the cost of waste.
 In order to produce 100, 250 or 1000 feet we need to use about 30 feet of wire to start and complete the job.
 It takes a minute for the paint to gain solid traction to the wire and we can only send the quality approved product to the customer.

 Color Options for Spiral Stripes

-Spiral striping is more difficult for high temperature wire (PTFE) because of the heat resistant insulation.
+Spiral striping is more difficult for high-temperature wire (PTFE) because of the heat resistant insulation.
 The insulation is manufactured to withstand 200C instead of 105C so the paint doesn’t adhere or dry to the insulation as quick as PVC wire.
-There is a special striping machine used for high temperature wire in order to adhere the paint differently and create a longer metal tube for a longer drying process after the paint is on the wire.
+There is a special stripping machine used for high-temperature wire in order to adhere to the paint differently and create a longer metal tube for a longer drying process after the paint is on the wire.
 We have the ability to stripe both PVC and PTFE wire on our website for the same additional charge.